Small Business Automation Considerations: Boost Productivity & Growth

 - Error Reduction: Humans make mistakes.
 Machines?
 Not so much.
 Automation can reduce errors by up to 37%, according to a recent report by Deloitte.

-- Cost Savings: The same Deloitte report found that automation can lead to 30-50% cost reductions for some business processes.
+- Cost Savings: The same Deloitte report found that automation can lead to cost reductions of 30-50% for certain business processes.

 - Customer Satisfaction: Faster response times and consistent service lead to happier customers.
 A study by Salesforce found that 80% of customers say the company’s experience is as important as its products or services.